AlenPaunov/pb-interactive-course/EN/00-Intro-to-Programming/04-IntelliJ-IDEA.md

 [slide]
-# What is Visual Studio?
+# What is IntelliJ IDEA?
-Visual Studio (VS) is powerful IDE for C# developers
+IntelliJ IDEA is a powerful IDE for Java developers

-For Windows and macOS
+Runs in Windows, Linux and macOS

 [image src="https://github.com/tany1610/programming-basics-interactive-csharp/blob/master/assets/intro-to-programming-4.png"/]
 [/slide]